liferay/liferay-docs/developer/frameworks/articles/05-content-publication-management/03-staging/01-intro.markdown

 You can filter for certain staging-specific processes/states and complete actions based on the returned status.
-You can do this by leveraging the following from a staged model data handler:
+You can do this by leveraging the following classes from a staged model data handler:

 - [`ExportImportThreadLocal`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/exportimport/kernel/lar/ExportImportThreadLocal.html)
 - [`StagingGroupHelper`](@app-ref@/staging/latest/javadocs/com/liferay/staging/StagingGroupHelper.html)

 The `ExportImportThreadLocal` class provides boolean methods that return whether a specific process is in progress.
-This is intended to check for events affecting the entire site.
-For example, you can check if the following are in
+Use this to check for events affecting the entire site.
+For example, you can check if the following processes are in
 progress:

 - Local Staging